Selubi/CSify/README.md

 Upon initialization, the CSify class takes three arguments:

-- spacy_model: The Spacy trained pipeline of the base sentence's language (e.g. "en_core_web_sm" for English).
+- spacy_model: The spaCy trained pipeline of the base sentence's language (e.g. "en_core_web_sm" for English).
   Here is the [list of available pipelines](https://spacy.io/models).
 Note that the pipeline MUST support dependency parsing.
-There is no need to download the spacy pipeline beforehand.
+There is no need to download the spaCy pipeline beforehand.
 The Csify class will do it for you.
 - translate_func : An str -> str function.
 It takes a text of the base sentence's language as input and outputs the input's inserted language translation.
 Wrap the machine translator's translate function to a new function.
 It is recommended to truncate all kinds of punctuation of the inserted language in this function as most of the translation